Financial-Times/dotcom-reliability-kit/packages/middleware-log-errors/README.md

 ### `createErrorLogger`

-The `createErrorLogger` function can be used to generate Express middleware which logs errors to the console and Splunk via [n-logger](https://github.com/Financial-Times/n-logger).
+The `createErrorLogger` function can be used to generate Express middleware which logs errors to the console and Splunk via [Reliability Kit logger](https://github.com/Financial-Times/dotcom-reliability-kit/tree/main/packages/logger).

 > **Warning**
 > This middleware **must** be added to your Express app _after_ all your application routes – you won't get error logs for any routes which are mounted after this middleware.